bitcraft3r/0xVenture-Capitalist/README.md

 I decided to use `Next.js`, `TypeScript`, `Auth.js`, `Prisma`, `TailwindCSS` and `Radix UI` from the start.
 The usual process is to decide on a stack after the project is scoped, but I wanted to challenge myself to learn new technologies and build a full-stack application with a modern tech stack.

-After the initial planning phase, I used an an iterative approach to develop the game, first focusing on building the core functionality and gradually adding features to enhance the gameplay experience, and quickly work towards a working prototype.
+After the initial planning phase, I used an iterative approach to develop the game, first focusing on building the core functionality and gradually adding features to enhance the gameplay experience, and quickly work towards a working prototype.

 This allowed me to launch the game publicly in 10 days, fix major bugs on launch day, and further iterate on it to improve the user experience.